kaczla/list-lm/README.md

 - [ExtremeBERT](https://github.com/extreme-bert/extreme-bert) - ExtremeBERT is a toolkit that accelerates the pretraining of customized language models on customized datasets.
 - [FlagAI](https://github.com/FlagAI-Open/FlagAI) - FlagAI (Fast LArge-scale General AI models) is a fast, easy-to-use and extensible toolkit for large-scale model.
 Our goal is to support training, fine-tuning, and deployment of large-scale models on various downstream tasks with multi-modality.
 - [GENIUS](https://github.com/beyondguo/geniushttps://github.com/beyondguo/genius) - GENIUS generating text using sketches!
 A strong and general textual data augmentation tool.
 - [Kernl](https://github.com/ELS-RD/kernl) - Kernl lets you run Pytorch transformer models several times faster on GPU with a single line of code, and is designed to be easily hackable.
+Kernl is the first OSS inference engine written in OpenAI Triton, a new language designed by OpenAI to make it easier to write GPU kernels.
 - [LASSL](https://github.com/lassl/lassl) - LASSL is a LAnguage framework for Self-Supervised Learning.
 LASSL aims to provide an easy-to-use framework for pretraining language model by only using Huggingface's Transformers and Datasets.
 - [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion) - High-Resolution Image Synthesis with Latent Diffusion Models, contains: Text-to-Image, Inpainting
 - [LiBai](https://github.com/Oneflow-Inc/libai) - LiBai is a large-scale open-source model training toolbox based on OneFlow